Updated October 12, 2018

 Member: National Academy of Elder Law Attorneys

 Elder Law, Trust and Estate and Tax Sections of the New York State Bar Association

-"Protecting The Assets of Seniors and Their Families for Thirty-eight Years"
+"Protecting The Assets of Seniors and Their Families for Forty Years"

-This document is intended to answer fourteen of the most frequently asked questions I am asked when I meet with families everyday who are interested in protecting their life savings and home from being wiped out to pay for nursing home costs and uncovered medical expenses.
-I hope you find them helpful in protecting your assets.
+This document is intended to answer seventeen of the most frequently asked questions I am asked when I meet with families

 1. Q. WILL MEDICARE PAY FOR ALL OF MY NURSING HOME COSTS?